CodingMogging/PurpleCrayonBot/README.md

 Syntax to trigger the bot to respond is "True or False"(Case insensitive).

-PurpleCrayonBot utilizes OpenAI's GPT-4o model by default, if you're interested in changing what model is being used check out OpenAI's [API pricing chart](https://platform.openai.com/docs/pricing) for specific pricing and naming conventions.
+PurpleCrayonBot utilizes OpenAI's GPT-4o model by default, if you're interested in changing the model being used, such as GPT-4o-search-preview to enable realtime web searching, check out OpenAI's [API pricing chart](https://platform.openai.com/docs/pricing) for specific pricing and naming conventions.